This tutorial addresses how to use React Native to display or preview PDFs for both Android and iOS users.

 iOS Preview:

-To get started, clone PDFTron's React Native open source wrapper.
+You can view the API documentation for DocumentView.
+To get started, clone Apryse's React Native open source wrapper.

 Conclusion

 Building a PDF Viewer with React Native can be straightforward, but once you need more advanced features or high-fidelity rendering, open source may not be the best approach.
-PDFTron has hundreds of features, 30+ file formats, and a proven rendering engine built right in, and it's just as simple to implement.
+Apryse has hundreds of features, 30+ file formats, and a proven rendering engine built right in, and it's just as simple to implement.

-PDFTron SDK for mobile comes with many out-of-the-box controls and tools that can be wrapped in React Native.
-If you are interested to see any of the controls and tools in React Native, please feel free to contact us or submit a feature request.
-You are also very welcome to improve our open source React Native wrapper.
+If you are interested in seeing any of the controls and tools in React Native, feel free to contact us or submit a feature request.
+You are also welcome to improve our open source React Native wrapper.
 Please submit a pull request if you are interested.
-Stay tuned for future improvements on the PDFTron React Native wrapper!
+Stay tuned for future improvements on the Apryse React Native wrapper!